aki-null/epsilon-script/README.md

 - Variables with read/write support
 - Simple syntax without too much flexibility (yes, this is a feature)
 - Supports Unity
-- No heap allocation after compilation
+- No heap allocation after compilation (with exceptions)

 ## Project State
 Documentation is still lacking, but the core features are usable.
 There are not enough tests for some components of the software, which is being worked on now.